 I kicked my legs over the side of the bed, as I stood up and walked over to the light switch.
 I flicked the bedroom light on and squinted my eyes temporarily as the blazing light blinded my vision.
 I walked over to my desk, and hit the power button on my laptop.
 I then grabbed my pajamas that hung over the chair and put them on.
-I left my room to let my laptop start up, as I headed into the kitchen of my shitty apartment.
+I left my room to let my laptop start up as I headed into the kitchen of my beat down apartment.

 “So tell us Tucker, what exactly happened yesterday at GenetiCo?” asked Susan the news anchor.

 “Quite the chaos indeed Susan,” Tucker responded, “it’s been revealed by the city chief of police that the CEO was involved in rogue experiments involving size displacement.”

 “Size displacement?
 Like shrinking or growing something?”
 Susan asked in shock.

 “SomeONE,” Tucker corrected, “there have been reports that a young blonde woman grew to over fifty feet tall, and went on an utter rampage as she devoured countless innocent lives!”

 I stopped, and turned around to face the television.
 Could it be?
 Someone else with abilities like mine?
 The ability to grow perhaps?
 I continued to pour myself some cereal as I listened to the news carefully.

 “We’ve heard the reports, Tucker, and I have to say it’s simply devastating,” Susan said, “we have confirmation that the young woman is Chloe Sullivan, who is currently in a coma and under police watch at Saint Erickson’s hospital.
 People are still struggling to believe this absolutely horrendous attack!”